SHARE

 • Successful applicants will be expected to submit a report within 90 days of the completion of the project summarizing the methods used and the results achieved with the support of a Shepard Urgent Action Grant.
 The report should also document how the funds were used, and should contain high-resolution photos.
 In accepting the this grant, successful applicants agree that the report and photos may be used by ASOR on its website and for promotional purposes.
 If the work has not been completed within six months of the distribution of funds, ASOR requests an update from the project director.

-1. Gia Chilingarashvili, Ivane Javakhishvili Tbilisi State University, “Rescue Excavation of a Chalcolithic Settlement in South-West Georgia”
+1. Gia Chilingarashvili, Ivane Javakhishvili Tbilisi State University and Georgian National Museum, “Rescue Excavation of a Chalcolithic Settlement in South-West Georgia”

 2023: $30,000 awarded